chrisjsewell/ipypublish/README.md

 - \usepackage{doi} turns the DOI numbers into url links

     - in Zotero-Better-Bibtex I have the option set to only export DOI, if both DOI and URL are present.

+Please note, at the time of writing, Better BibTeX does not support Zotero 5.0 ([issue#555](https://github.com/retorquere/zotero-better-bibtex/issues/555)).
+For now I have turned off auto-updates of Zotero, though this is probably not wise for long ([Zotero 5 Discussion](https://forums.zotero.org/discussion/comment/277434/#Comment_277434)).

 Can use: